 To date, he’s explored a vast array of sports, with clients such as NBC Sports, Dick’s Sporting Goods and Everlast, and thinks there’s still a lot to show and tell about the experience of being an athlete… the good, the bad, and the ugly.
 His work, however, extends well beyond sport, and individual stories lie central to his approach to filmmaking regardless of subject.

 His work has been featured by Huffington Post, NOWNESS, NPR, and numerous times by Vimeo Staff Picks.
 In 2017 he was named ‘Next Director’ by D&AD, and was picked for ‘Young Gun 15’ at The One Club For Creativity.
-This year during Cannes he picked up a gold for his film ‘The Unbelievers: Burnell Cotlon’ in the ‘Changing The World Frame By Frame’ category at the Young Director Awards.
+Last year during Cannes he picked up a gold for his film ‘The Unbelievers: Burnell Cotlon’ in the ‘Changing The World Frame By Frame’ category at the Young Director Awards.